AlternativeFFFF/Alt-F4/_drafts/biter-battles.md

 {% include image.html src='https://media.alt-f4.blog/ALTF4/50/behemoth-league.png' alt='Behemoth League' %}

 Seven teams will compete in the Behemoth league.
-It will start tonight (Friday, 29th of October) with the main event being the clash between SteelAxe and GreenScience!
+It will start tomorrow (Saterday, 30th of October) with clash between Baquette and Mysticlutchpipenator at 14:00 UTC, and the main event of next week being the clash between SteelAxe versus GreenScience on Thursday November 4 at 19: 00 UTC!
 You can expect some spectacular gameplay.
 It is definitely a very different show than regular Factorio.
 Matches will be streamed by popular streamers, and we will announce all matches and streams on [Twitter](https://twitter.com/BiterBattles).

 {% include image.html src='https://media.alt-f4.blog/ALTF4/50/biter-league.png' alt='Biter League' %}